build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 You can review the Karpenter logs as well, you’ll see a similar behavior as before with the Spot-friendly workload.

-## Step 8: Clean up
+## Step 8: Clean Up

-If you’re done playing with this tutorial, remove the two deployments you created:
+When you’re done with this tutorial, remove the two deployments you created:

 ```bash
 kubectl delete deployment stateless
 kubectl delete deployment stateful
 ```

-Wait around 30 seconds until the nodes that Karpenter launched are gone (due to consolidation), then remove all resources:
+Wait 30 seconds until the nodes that Karpenter launched are gone (due to consolidation), then remove all resources:

 ```bash
 terraform destroy --auto-approve